How to Get Married in Australia

 Do we need wedding rings?

-It is your choice to give or exchange rings, or any other tokens at the wedding ceremony.
-There are no legal requirements for this.
+You choose to give or exchange rings, or any other tokens at the wedding ceremony.
+There is no legal requirement to exchange anything, however this is something to think about.

 Who gives the Bride away?